shobrook/colonizer/README.md

 # colonizer

 Command-line tool that lets you register a package on PyPi or npm before you have any code ready.
 Yes, this is a terrible idea.
 And yes, it's potentially damaging to the OSS ecosystem.
-Using this might make you a bad person.
+Using this might even make you a bad person.

 ## Installation